FessLabDataSquad/Scripts/README.md

-# Scripts
-This is the repository to view and edit R scripts for current and past projects.
+This is the repository to view and edit R scripts for Elevation projects.